TomasBoda/statistical-project/README.md

 # Netflix Userbase Statistics
 Tomáš Boďa

+## Dataset
+The dataset was download from [kaggle.com](https://www.kaggle.com/datasets/arnavsmayan/netflix-userbase-dataset?resource=download) and is used only for educational purposes.

 ## Abstract
 The aim of this statistical project is to analyze the Netflix global userbase and gain insights into relationships between different user data to find out correlations and associations between different factors of Netflix usage among its consumers.